 The School of Humanities and Communication Arts works closely with The College and other language teaching providers in Sydney to organise internship placements, to access current industry trends, resources and expertise in teaching methodology, and to identify resources and trends in the field.

 The new Western internship program leads the field in connecting students with language teaching providers in Sydney.
-A TESOL qualification is a means of combining work and travel opportunities, with employment opportunities readily available in Australia and other countries.The Graduate Certificate in TESOL equips you with an internationally valued skill set, enabling you to communicate and exchange ideas with people of diverse cultural and linguistic backgrounds, and to learn more about other cultures and languages.
+A TESOL degree is a means of combining work and travel opportunities, with employment opportunities readily available in Australia and other countries.The Graduate Certificate in TESOL equips you with an internationally valued skill set, enabling you to communicate and exchange ideas with people of diverse cultural and linguistic backgrounds, and to learn more about other cultures and languages.